techcnet/ProcessPageViewStat/README.md

-# Process Page View Stat
+# Process page view stat for ProcessWire

 PageViewStatistic for ProcessWire is a module to log page visits of the CMS.
 The records including some basic information like IP-address, browser, operating system, requested page and originate page.
 Please note that this module doesn't claim to be the best or most accurate.